-Join me interview Nancy Tucker about her brainchild, The Good Enough Dog.
-We explore why we place so much pressure on ourselves and our dogs, and how reframing our thoughts from “the good” dog to the “good enough” dog is one of the most powerful things we can do for ourselves and our canine companions.
+Join me on this episode of the Paws & Reward Podcast as I interview Nancy Tucker about her brainchild, The Good Enough Dog.
+We explore why we place so much pressure on ourselves to be a better dog owner and on our dogs.
+We also explore how reframing our thoughts from “the good” dog to the “good enough” dog is one of the most powerful things we can do for ourselves and our canine companions.

 Nancy, can you share with our listeners what The Good Enough Dog is and how it got started?